aswin-asokan/Kerala-IoT-Challenge/pages/level1.md

 allowfullscreen></iframe>

 ## Experiment 5 : Buzzer<a name="buzzer"></a>
-_This experiment is done inorder to understand the functioning of a buzzer usin Arduino_
+_This experiment is done inorder to understand the functioning of a buzzer using Arduino_
 ### Components Used :
 * Arduino Uno
 * Buzzer x 1